Immigration 101 Update

 World Day of Migrants and Refugees

 We joyfully recall the proclamation by Pope Francis during the Angelus in Saint Peter’s Square.
 His powerful words in favor of migrants, refugees and all those who support them still echo in us.
 Among them, Father Jalal Yako, an Iraqi Rogationist missionary, who works closely with internally displaced people and explains his experience in the camp of Erbil in this video.

 We welcome SCOTUS decision on DACA

-June 19, 2020: The Court’s ruling safeguards the right of 700,000 DACA recipients to live and work in the country that is their home.
+The Court’s June 19, 2020, ruling safeguards the right of 700,000 DACA recipients to live and work in the country that is their home.
 This is an enormous victory for the immigrant youth who have led the challenge to the Trump administration’s attempt to end the program that has protected our colleagues, students, neighbors, and friends from the threat of deportation.
 Read our full support on the SCOTUS decision on DACA.

 Coulee Region Immigration Task Force

 Coulee Region Immigration Task Force welcomes, advocates, and educates in the service of new, recent, and established immigrants in the Wisconsin's Coulee Region.
-Learn more about Coulee Region Immigration Task Force on Facebook.
+Learn more about and volunteer with Coulee Region Immigration Task Force.